Medically reviewed by Drugs.com. Last updated on May 1, 2020.

 The following adverse reactions have been identified during post-approval use of doxycycline.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate a causal relationship to drug exposure.

 Due to oral doxycycline’s virtually complete absorption, side effects to the lower bowel, particularly diarrhea, have been infrequent.
 The following adverse reactions have been observed in patients receiving tetracyclines:

-Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
+Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, inflammatory lesions (with monilial overgrowth) in the anogenital region and pancreatitis.
 Hepatotoxicity has been reported.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
+Superficial discoloration of the adult permanent dentition, reversible upon drug discontinuation and professional dental cleaning has been reported.
+Permanent tooth discoloration and enamel hypoplasia may occur with drugs of the tetracycline class when used during tooth development [See Warnings and Precautions (5.1)].
 Esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of drugs in the tetracycline-class.
-Most of these patients took medications immediately before going to bed [see DOSAGE AND ADMINISTRATION (2.1)].
+Most of these patients took medications immediately before going to bed [see Dosage and Administration (2.1)].